-Sukanya works closely with the founder on communication and coordination.
-She helps in project management and coordination with field staff and research team.
-She also works on translations, coordinates with vendors, drafts invoices and handles finances, HR account.
+Sukanya works closely with the founder on communications and coordination.
+She helps in project management and coordination with the field staff and research team.
+She also works on translations, coordinates with vendors, drafts invoices and handles finances, and the HR account.

 Looking at food pictures.

 People wearing strong perfumes or with body odour in the metro.

 Super organized desktops.

 Aditya is the legal counsel at Outline India.
 He is a litigator practicing before various Courts and tribunals in India on commercial and personal law issues.
 Aditya also advises start-ups and early stage ventures and provides contractual, regulatory and IP solutions.
 He has worked extensively with companies in varied sectors such as pharmaceuticals, medical devices, data collection and analysis, logistics, event management, e-commerce and the media industry.